zenanetwork/iris/staking/README.md

 ```
 /// @param user address of the validator.
 /// @param validatorId unique integer to identify a validator.
-/// @param nonce to synchronize the events in heimdall.
+/// @param nonce to synchronize the events in iris.
 /// @param deactivationEpoch last epoch for validator.
 /// @param amount staking amount.
 event UnstakeInit(